ECTS Philippe Bordier Awrd

 Submission Procedure

-The Call for Nominations for the 2023 Philippe Bordier Award are now open, until 9 December 2022.
+The Call for Nominations for the 2023 Philippe Bordier Award are now closed.

 Nominees must be nominated and seconded by ECTS members, via the online form.